 VoIP services from a long running provider

-Mitel Networks Corporation provides unified communications solutions for business.
-Its main focus is almost entirely on VoIP products.
+Mitel MiCloud Connect offers a unified communication solutions for business.
+Its main focus is almost entirely on VoIP products for the enterprise market.

 A cost-effective and well-featured VoIP provider